dav-leda/unsplash-images/README.md

 - Add your application’s name and description.

-- Scroll down to 🔑 Keys section (this is where you’ll need to copy your Access key for API requests).
+- Scroll down to 🔑 Keys section (this is where you’ll need to copy your Access Key for API requests).

 - At the bottom 🔒Permissions section, select: Public access, Read photos and Read collections access.